Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/Multimedia/Class StreamIO.rst

 NA

-.. note :: “StreamIO.h” must be included to use the class function.
+.. note :: "StreamIO.h" must be included to use the class function.

 **StreamIO::pause**
 -------------------